 Messaging Consent and Opt In Guidance

 Guidance for Messaging Practices and Developing Proper Opt In Procedures

 To participate in A2P business messaging, it is important for you to understand the basic expectations of the industry.
-We know you are experts in your specific field of work and we don’t expect you to become messaging experts!
+A2P (Application To Person) messaging is where a business uses an application to send messages to a cell phone recipient.
 We are here to help you navigate this new territory and communicate effectively with your customers.

+Messaging Consent and Opt In Guidance